StevenDixonDev/Building-Electron-Apps-The-Guide/Tutorials/#4B_SettingUpGithubPrivate/readme.md

 [This](https://docs.aws.amazon.com/AmazonS3/latest/gsg/SigningUpforS3.html) Is a really good tutorial on how to sign up for Amazon S3 and create said bucket.

-It is important to note that under the permisions tab and under public access, the following items must be set to FALSE:
+It is important to note that under the permissions tab and under public access, the following items must be set to FALSE:

 - Block new public ACLs and uploading public objects (Recommended)
 - Block public and cross-account access if bucket has public policies (Recommended)